Skip to content

 Any release of student records requires written authorization from the student.
 This documentation is kept in the student’s individual academic file.
 In all cases, student information is considered strictly confidential and kept in a secured filing system that is only accessible to authorized personnel.

 All MSU-affiliated individuals with access to student data are required to successfully complete university based FERPA training.
-Information released to a third party requires completion of the release of information authorization form.
+Information released to a third party requires completion of the Release of Information Authorization Form.
 All data requests are subject to approval and compliance with FERPA (Family Educational Rights and Privacy Act) and University Policy.
 Michigan State University College of Osteopathic Medicine does not release student names or addresses for commercial purposes. https://reg.msu.edu/ROInfo/Notices/PrivacyGuidelines.aspx

 Students are responsible for ensuring that their contact information is up to date throughout their enrollment.